NativeScript/docs-v7/getting-started/chapter-6.md

 Ok, let's break down what just happened, starting with the `if (page.ios)` check.
 NativeScript modules, in general, follow the pattern of exposing their native implementations through `ios` and `android` properties.
 You can see this in the if check (`page.ios`), and also on the first line within the if check, as `frameModule.topMost().ios` is used to retrieve a reference to the underlying `UINavigationController`.
 Testing for the existence of these properties (e.g. `if (page.ios)`) is a convenient way to fork your code, to ensure that iOS-specific code only runs on iOS, and Android-specific code only runs on Android.

+> **TIP**: As a best practice, testing for a platform with an if check is the way to go when you have a small number of platform-specific changes to make.
+If, on the contrary, you have big, entirely different chunks of code for iOS and Android, you might want to go with [platform-specific code-behind files](#platform-specific-files)—e.g. `login.ios.js` and `login.android.js`.

 Within the if block, you start by getting a reference to the `UINavigationBar`, and then you set four of its properties—`barTintColor`, `titleTextAttributes`, `barStyle`, and `tintColor`.
 This produces the look shown below:

 ![The iOS actionbar with updated colors](img/cli-getting-started/chapter6/ios/1.png)